Harry Sacher (lawyer): Communist Trials

 See Smith Act trials of Communist Party leaders.

+The five defense attorneys sent to jail for contempt of court during the Smith Act trials: Abraham Isserman, George W. Crockett Jr., Richard Gladstein, Harry Sacher, and Louis F. McCabe.

 Sacher represented Irving Potash, Benjamin J. Davis Jr., and John Gates in a 1949 trial for charges of conspiring to overthrow the United States Time wrote that Sacher "looked like a Dead End Kid" and "insinuated at one point that Judge Medina was prejudicing the trial".